TaroSchenker/OutageOutrage/README.md

 ### Description

-OutageOutrage is an interactive web application that simulates running a technoogy organsation.
+OutageOutrage is an interactive web application that simulates running a technoogy organisation.
 The client-side of the application is built using Vite, while the server-side is an Express application.
 The game revolves around managing tasks and coordinating with staff to ensure the smooth progress of projects.

 Key Features: